February 15, 2022

 This article covers the various ways you can employ diet to alleviate the effects of COVID-19 on your health.
 Use it when battling the disease to help you cope with it better.
 It is possible to recover from Coronavirus disease.
 However, studies are yet to establish if a person can contract the disease after recovering.
 If you would like to refer, people can get reinfected after recovery from various viruses.

 When infected by Coronavirus and other types of viruses, the body's immune system is severely compromised.
 That means that you are likely to fall ill and have other health complications if not managed well.
-A COVID-19 recovery diet and Immune Shield are paramount to helping the body fight against the virus.
+A COVID-19 recovery diet and a quality immune boosting supplement such as Immune Shield are paramount to helping the body fight against the virus.
 It should also help you recover lost weight and strength.

 Doctors recommend a COVID-19 recovery diet if you have contracted the virus.
 The diet should help improve your general health and wellbeing.
 The main goal of such diets is to help you build up the immune system.
 But various conditions like obesity can affect your recovery process and immunity build-up.
 That is why you must seek medical advice on the kind of diet that will work for you.